Is Stupidly Simple Arbitrage Really Just Stupid?

 Quick Summary of Stupidly Simple Arbitrage

-Pros: You get the basics and a lot of little bits of really solid information.
+The Good: You get the basics and a lot of little bits of really solid information.

-Cons: Unfortunately, it's narrow in focus, with filler content here and there that attempts to cover up for its missing information.
+The Bad: Unfortunately, it's narrow in focus, with filler content here and there that attempts to cover up for its missing information.

-Our Recommendation: While Stupidly Simple Arbitrage is a good start towards learning arbitrage, that's all it is: a start.
+The Bottom Line: While Stupidly Simple Arbitrage is a good start towards learning arbitrage, that's all it is: a start.

 Recently we’ve been discussing dropshipping on I’ve Tried That, so when I saw a new product released that discusses arbitrage I just had to take a closer look.